Amarendra-ai/apparel-recogniser/README.md

 # apparel-recogniser
-a neural networks model to recognise clothes
+a very basic neural networks model to recognise clothes